 The patellar ligament is partially avulsed (with fragmentation of the bone) from the lower pole of the patella.
 It is a similar condition to Osgood Schlatters disease but affects the distal patellar apophysis and localised tenderness occurs at this point.
 Soft tissue calcification or a stress fracture of the inferior pole of the patella may be seen on xray.
 The patient usually recovers with rest but it may cause more disruption to sporting activities and be less amenable to treatment.

-Osteochondritis Dissecans (OCD) is thought to be a localized area of aseptic necrosis of bone with the overlying cartilage only secondarily involved.
+Osteochondritis Dissecans (OCD) is thought to be a localised area of aseptic necrosis of bone with the overlying cartilage only secondarily involved.
 It is most commonly found on…

 1. The lateral aspect of the Medial Femoral Condyle